googleapis/google-api-dotnet-client/README.md

 * Silverlight
 * UWP
+* Xamarin
+* Unity

-For more details on framework support see [Frameworks.md](Frameworks.md)
+For more details on framework support see [Frameworks.md](Frameworks.md).

+See the [FAQ](FAQ.md#why-arent-unity-xamarin-or-unity-supported) for details regarding the lack of UWP, Xamarin, and Unity support.

+Note that [Firebase](https://firebase.google.com/) is available on Unity, and focuses on the need of this platforms.

 # Developer Documentation